A Framework for Fitness-for-Purpose and Reuse in Computational Phenotyping

 Congenital Lactase Deficiency

 Due to autosomal recessive genetics, lactase enzyme activity has decreased or been absent from birth.
 It appears in a newborn following milk consumption.
-It is an uncommon cause of the insufficiency, and little is known about its genetics.
+It is an uncommon cause of insufficiency, and little is known about its genetics.

 The prognosis for lactose intolerance is good.
 With dietary changes alone, most patients see a significant improvement in their indications and symptoms.
 Osteopenia may result from lactose intolerance.
 The LCT-13910C>T gene variation of lactose intolerance in Whites is associated with vitamin D insufficiency.